cunarist/class-transform/README.md

 ```

 To achieve object-oriented programming, you can use `class-transform`.
-Purpose of this library is to help you to convert your plain JavaScript
+Purpose of this library is to help you to convert your plain objects
-objects to the instances of classes you have.
+to the instances of classes you have.

 ```javascript
 import { Exposed, plainToInstance } from "class-transform";